Institutional Access & Licensing

 Adoption Overview

-This framework is a comprehensive integrative model designed for advanced academic instruction.
+The Psychology of Being Human: An Authoritative Guide to Mind, Emotion, and Meaning is a comprehensive integrative framework designed for advanced academic instruction.
 It synthesizes cognitive science, developmental theory, affective research, behavioral logic, attachment studies, and meaning-centered inquiry within a unified structural model of human functioning.
+Institutional licensing provides structured access to the companion curriculum framework, enabling departments to integrate the architecture within existing programs or adopt it as a standalone seminar.

 Academic Level & Placement

+This work is designed for upper-division undergraduate courses, master's-level instruction, and graduate seminars.
+It assumes conceptual maturity and is most effective where theoretical synthesis and structural analysis are central pedagogical priorities.
 It is well suited for capstone courses, graduate theory seminars, and interdisciplinary programs integrating psychology, philosophy, development, or identity studies.
 The framework functions as a unifying architecture rather than a survey text.

 Intellectual Architecture